GF2++

 Returns true if the bit at the given index i is set, false otherwise.

-Returns the boolean value of the bit element at index.
+Returns the boolean value of the bit element i.

 constexpr bool front () const